shredEngineer/MagnetiCalc/README.md

 * Python 3.8.10 in Windows 10 (21H2)

 ### Prerequisites
+On some systems, it may be necessary to upgrade pip first:
+ `python3 -m pip install pip --upgrade`

+*Note:* Windows users need to type `python` instead of `python3`

 #### Linux
 The following dependencies must be installed first (Ubuntu 20.04):